TasoOneAsia/t-notify/docs/usage.md

 exports['t-notify']:Icon({
 	style = 'info',
 	duration = 11500,
-	message = 'Notification with an Icon',
+    title = 'Notification with an Icon and Title', message = 'Notification with an Icon',
 	icon = 'fas fa-sign-out-alt fa-2xl',
 	sound = true